Katzeee/Notes/Othernotes/pve-env-config.md

 $ pct resize <vmid> rootfs 40G
 ```

 !!!
-Note You can only expand it, can't shrink it.
+Note You can only expand it, not shrink.

 ## Install homeassitant